A new look for just a few dollars

 Calculator: Should you borrow from your home equity?

-Updating your kitchen may seem like a daunting or impossibly expensive task, but by renewing your cabinets with stain or paint, you can have the look of a whole new kitchen for under $100!
+Updating your kitchen may seem like a daunting or impossibly expensive task, but by renewing your kitchen cabinets with stain or paint, you can have the look of a whole new kitchen for under $100!

 Shaunna Privratsky is an expert in personal finance.
 Between writing, reading and gardening, she is always on the lookout for bargains.
 Please sign up for the free newsletters at The Discount Diva.
 You can also visit Shaunna on Google+.